Fuchs' problem for 2-groups: Groups of large exponent

 This proves (iii).
 For (i) or (ii), take $y \in \langle a \rangle$ such that $|y|=8$, and let $x=y^2$.
 Define $g$ and $h$ as before.
 Then, one may show that $g=x^3$ and $h \in \{y^3, y^7\}$.
 Lemma \ref{Polynomial lemma} may then be applied to $y$ to conclude that $|y|=4$, a contradiction. \end{proof}

 The lower bounds for $|a|$ in conditions (i) and (ii) in Theorem \ref{Higher exp thm} are the best possible.
 This is because the groups $C_8 \times C_2$ (with an element $a$ such that $|a|=8$ and $N_a=1$) and $C_{16} \times C_4 \times C_2 \times C_2$ (with an $a$ such that $|a|=16$ and $N_a=2$) are both realizable in characteristic 2 (see Example \ref{Direct factor not realizable}).
 Moreover, the conclusion of Theorem \ref{Higher exp thm} does not always hold in characteristic $2^m$ with $m \ges 2$.
 For instance, the group $C_{16} \times C_2$ satisfies (ii), and hence is not realizable in characteristic 2; however, $C_{16} \times C_2 \cong \Z_{64}^\times$, and so is realizable in characteristic 64.
-Fortunately, we are able to prove that condition (i) implies a group is not realizable in characteristic $2^m$; this is the content of Theorem \ref{Exp at least 8 cor 1}, which is restated below for convenience.
+Fortunately, we are able to prove that condition (i) implies a group is not realizable in characteristic $2^m$, thus recovering a recent result of Chebolu and Lockridge \cite[Prop.\ 7.1]{ChebLockPGroup}.

 \begin{customthm}{\ref{Exp at least 8 cor 1}} Let $G$ be a finite $2$-group.
 Assume that there exists $a \in G$ such that $|a| \ges 8$ and $C_G(a) = \langle a \rangle$.
 Then, $G$ is not realizable in characteristic $2^m$ for any $m \ges 1$. \end{customthm} \begin{proof} As in Theorem \ref{Higher exp thm}, if $G$ is realizable in characteristic $2^m$, there is a residue ring $R$ of $\Z_{2^m}[G]$ such that $R^\times = G=1+M$, where $M$ is the unique maximal ideal of $R$.
 Note that $\Z_{2^m}^\times$ is a central subgroup of $R^\times$, and so $\Z_{2^m}^\times \les C_G(a)$.
 By assumption, $C_G(a)$ is cyclic, so $\Z_{2^m}^\times$ is also cyclic.
 Hence, $m \les 2$, and $\rchar(R)$ is either 2 or 4.
 The case $\rchar(R)=2$ is ruled out by Theorem \ref{Higher exp thm}, so we will assume that $\rchar(R)=4$.